Dryer Smells Burning

 The Most Common Causes

-• Lint buildup in the lint trap, vent, or exhaust duct
+• Lint buildup inside the lint trap, vent hose, or drum

-• Worn or slipping drive belt causing friction
+• Worn or overheated drive belt or motor

 Try These Fixes First

-How to Fix a Dryer That Smells Like Burning
+How to Fix a Dryer That Smells Burning

-2. Remove and thoroughly clean the lint filter.
+2. Remove and thoroughly clean the lint filter and surrounding area.

-5. Examine the area behind the dryer for lint accumulation.
+5. Examine the area around the heating element (if safely accessible) for lint or debris.

-If the burning smell disappears after cleaning, a lint blockage was likely the cause.
-If not, further diagnosis is needed.
+If the burning smell disappears after cleaning, the problem was likely a blockage.
+If the odor persists, further diagnosis or professional service is recommended.

 How to Identify the Type of Failure

-If the Dryer Smells Burning Only When Running
+If the Dryer Smells Burning Only During Operation

-If the Dryer Smells Burning and Makes Noise
+If the Dryer Smells Burning and Makes Unusual Noises

 Repair Cost: What Should You Expect?